EastonArcher/Python-Simulated-Annealing/README.md

 The initial board state and the solution (if found) will be printed along with the elapsed time.

 ### Dependencies
-This code uses Python's built-in datetime, random, and math modules.
+This code uses Python's built-in 'datetime', 'random', and m'ath modules'.
 No external dependencies are required.